Anodynous/stenogotchi/README.md

           CONFIG_BOOT_WAIT_FOR_NETWORK=0
           CONFIG_NTP_MODE=0

-12. Launch Stenogotchi once for initial setup (unless you already rebooted in previous step).
-Configure settings and reboot.

-        python3 ./stenogotchi/stenogotchi.py
-        nano /etc/stenogotchi/config.toml

-        #----------modify the config as you see fit----------#
-        main.plugins.evdevkb.enabled = true
-        main.plugins.buttonshim.enabled = true
-        main.plugins.plover_link.bt_autoconnect_mac = 'DE:AD:BE:EF'
-        #----------

-        reboot

 ## Configuration
 - Configuration files are placed in /etc/stenogotchi/
 - Create a file called config.toml with overrides to the defaults.
-Don't edit default.toml directly as it is overridden on version updates
+Don't edit default.toml directly as it is overwritten on version updates.

 ## Usage
 ![stenogotchi_2](https://user-images.githubusercontent.com/17461433/107883149-d5539680-6ef5-11eb-86fe-41f0b6293eed.jpg)